-The following persons shall be entitled to become Associate Members of the Association upon request in writing:
+4.2 The following persons shall be entitled to become Associate Members of the Association upon request in writing:

-- (a) Any person employed as a Judge's clerk and eligible to hold a practising certificate. - (b) Any person employed in the Crown Law Office and holding a practising certificate. - (c) Any person working as a legal academic who does not hold a practising certificate of any kind. - (d) Any person who is enrolled as a barrister and solicitor of the High Court of New Zealand, with the approval of the Council.
-The Council may grant or refuse its approval on such grounds as it in its sole discretion considers appropriate and may likewise at any time revoke its approval. - (e) Any person having the right to practise law as a Barrister or in a manner similar to a Barrister in any other country with the approval of the Council.
+- (a) Any person employed as a Judge's clerk and eligible to hold a practising certificate. - (b) Any person employed in the Crown Law Office and holding a practising certificate. - (c) Any person working as a legal academic who does not hold a practising certificate of any kind. - (d) A Crown Solicitor. - (e) Any person who is in practice with, or employed by, a Crown Solicitor classified as "Crown Counsel" by the Solicitor-General for the purposes of the Crown Solicitor's Regulations 1994. - (f) A Public Defender. - (g) Any person who is in practice with, or employed by, a Public Defender holding a practising certificate who predominantly undertakes litigation. - (h) Any person who is enrolled as a barrister and solicitor of the High Court of New Zealand, with the approval of the Council.
+The Council may grant or refuse its approval on such grounds as it in its sole discretion considers appropriate and may likewise at any time revoke its approval. - (i) Any person having the right to practise law as a Barrister or in a manner similar to a Barrister in any other country with the approval of the Council.

 The Council may grant or refuse its approval on such grounds as it in its sole discretion considers appropriate and may likewise at any time revoke its approval.